-Announcing our next tinyML Talks webcast!
-Hiroshi Doyu from Ericsson Research will present TinyML as-a-Service - Bringing ML inference to the deepest IoT Edge on September 15, 2020 at 8:00 AM Pacific Time and Vikrant Tomar and Sam Myer from Fluent.ai Inc. will present Speech Recognition on low power devices on September 15, 2020 at 8:30 AM Pacific Time.
+We held our next tinyML Talks webcast with two presentations: Hiroshi Doyu from Ericsson Research has presented TinyML as-a-Service - Bringing ML inference to the deepest IoT Edge; Vikrant Tomar and Sam Myer from Fluent.ai Inc. presented Speech Recognition on low power devices on September 15, 2020 at 8:00 AM and 8:30 AM Pacific Time.

 Vikrant Tomar (left) and Sam Myer (right)